openminted/alvis-docker/README.md

 # Alvis Docker
 Dockerizing Alvis and its components

-A fist docker image for testing [alvisnlp](https://github.com/Bibliome/alvisnlp) engine is present into docker hub
+A fist docker image for testing the [alvisnlp](https://github.com/Bibliome/alvisnlp) engine is present into the Docker Hub

 `docker pull mandiayba/alvisengine`